gem5bootcamp/lps2024/slides/02-Using-gem5/02-gem5-resources.md

   - With this method we can use `obtain_resource`.
   - This method makes the simulations more reproducible and consistent.

-Let's do an example that creates a local binary and runs that binary on gem5.
+Let's do an example that creates a local binary and runs that binary in gem5.

 ---